Artificial Intelligence (AI), is a topic that is frequently discussed in the media. These media stories usually fall into two categories:

-- Completeness: If you train an AI on a too narrow set, the AI will show weird behavior as the inputs move beyond the initial training set;
+- Completeness: If you train an AI on a too narrow set, the AI will show weird behaviour as the inputs move beyond the initial training set;

 - Bias: If you train AI with a biased training set (e.g. previous hires that are biased towards men), your AI will adopt that bias (i.e. hire only men);

-- Correctness: For every training, it needs to be established what constitutes a good and bad outcome?
-This was an issue with Microsoft’s AI-chatbot Tay that quickly learned many swearwords and vulgarity – nobody had taught it that this was “bad”.
+- Correctness: For every training it needs to be established what constitutes a good and bad outcome?
+This was an issue with Microsoft’s AI-chatbot Tay that quickly learnt many swearwords and vulgarity – nobody had taught it that this was “bad”.
 Making these choices is ultimately a question of ethics and philosophy.

 For all the points above, a computer programme can help you make analyses, but these are things only a human can judge.